SamaraneGabriel/Data-Science/README.md

     Hi!
 My name is Gabriel Samarane and this is my repository for all sorts of Data Science, Data Analysis and Machine Learning projects.
-    The main objective of this repository is to serve not only as my curriculum with regards to the Data Analysis world as a whole, but also as a possible learning tool for others there are trying to get into data science!
+    The main objective of this repository is to serve not only as my curriculum with regards to the Data Analysis world as a whole, but also as a possible learning tool for others that are trying to get into data science!

     What you'll find here: